oldstager/cli-utilities/git-pull-all/README.md

 git-pull-all.sh
 ```

 or (only in Bash version), you may use from any directory.
-Argument should be started from absolute path, not relative path (this will be changed soon after I swith my shell to Bash :-D ).
+Argument should be started from absolute path, not relative path (this will be changed soon after I switch my shell to Bash :-D ).

 ```
 git-pull-all.sh $HOME/master/rust/src